SofianeB/B2SAFE-B2STAGE-Training/ExampleTrainings/iRODS-User-training/iRODS-advanced-User-training.md

 ```

 iRODS knows another conditional structure, the on-statement.
 It can be seen as a *switch statement* in other programming languages.
-The same rue above looks like this with on-statements:
+The same rue above looks like this with on-statements (*exampleRules/conditionalhelloon.r*):

 ```c
 hellorule{